-For your convenience, the FY20 Consolidated District Plan approved response is provided below.
+For your convenience, the prior year Consolidated District Plan approved response is provided below.
 It may be copied and modified to address the Consolidated District Plan needs.

 DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.

-([count] of 7500 maximum characters used) The district currently uses IAR, MAPS and Aimsweb assessments to review student performance, track success and identify students who require additional assistance.
+The district currently uses IAR, MAPS and Aimsweb assessments to review student performance, track success and identify students who require additional assistance.
 These assessments are used for both ELA and Math.
 The school has data team meetings no less than quarterly to review assessment data to review student achievement and identify high need students.
 This also allow administration and teachers to look at curriculum to determine what changes need to be made to increase student success.
-Administration also meets with psychologists to review student referrals and create plans to address theses student needs in the classroom.
+Administration also meets with psychologists to review student referrals and create plans to address theses thedent success.

-Response from the FY20 Consolidated District Plan.
 The district currently uses IAR, MAPS and Aimsweb assessments to review student performance, track success and identify students who require additional assistance.
 These assessments are used for both ELA and Math.
 The school has data team meetings no less than quarterly to review assessment data to review student achievement and identify high need students.
 This also allow administration and teachers to look at curriculum to determine what changes need to be made to increase student success.
-Administration also meets with psychologists to review student referrals and create plans to address theses student
+Administration also meets with psychologists to review student referrals and create plans to address theses student needs in the classroom.